zambezi/ez-build/README.md

 By default ez-build will generate source maps and other debugging information for all built artefacts.
 Use this flag to disable this behavior.
 Generally, it is not recommended that this flag be used, since it makes debugging a lot more difficult.
 However, it may have a very small but positive performance implications on builds.

+## `--log <normal|json>`

+Determines the output format of ez-build's log.
+This is generally not used, but setting it to `json` provides additional detail and can sometimes help in debugging issues.

 ### `--interactive`

 Runs ez-build in interactive mode, meaning it will run continuously and watch for changes to input files and directories.
 This is very useful for rapid development, since it's much faster to rebuild only what changed than the entire project.
 Setting this flag implies `-O 0` which disables all optimizations.